-- 1. Insert the Citrix Hypervisor 8.0 installation CD and begin the installation in a root shell. - 2.
-When the system is booted from XS8.0 install CD, choose the Shell Mode Installation option.
-This selection logs in the user with the required privileges. - 3.
-Once the system boots to shell, unload the inbox qla2xxx driver.
+- 1. Insert the Citrix Hypervisor 8.0 installation CD and begin the installation in a root shell. - When the system is booted from XS8.0 install CD, choose the Shell Mode Installation option.
+This selection logs in the user with the required privileges.